top of page

 A campfire can be a wonderful part of the wild camping experience, providing warmth, light, and a sense of cosiness in the wilderness.
 However, to avoid damage to the environment and stay safe, it's essential to follow the correct guidelines regarding campfires.

-• Know the Fire Regulations: In most places in the UK, open fires are NOT allowed in wild camping areas, especially in national parks and protected sites.
+• Know the Fire Regulations: In most areas of the UK, open fires are not allowed in wild camping areas, especially in national parks and protected sites.
 You must check local regulations before lighting a fire.
 Always check the rules before you go.

 • Use a Stove Instead: The safest and most environmentally friendly way to cook or keep warm is to use a lightweight camp stove.
 Stoves are much more efficient than open fires and have a minimal environmental impact.
 They're also much safer and reduce the risk of wildfires.

 • When Fires Are Allowed: If you are in a designated area where fires are allowed, ensure you use an established fire pit and keep the fire small.
-Never leave a fire unattended, and make sure it is completely extinguished before you go.
+Never leave a fire unattended, and ensure it is completely extinguished before you leave.
 Avoid using wood from the surrounding environment, and always use deadwood if you're gathering fuel.

 Remember, a campfire should never be left burning overnight, and it's vital to ensure all embers are extinguished before leaving the site.
-If open fires are prohibited, you can also consider using a portable campfire.
+If open fires are prohibited, consider using a portable campfire instead.

 3. Wildlife & Livestock Considerations: Camping Responsibly Around Animals